Dur4nt3/todo_project/to-implement.md

 **Mark as completing**

+- **Implement all getter/setter checks as individual functions that run even before the object is created**

 - Ability to change task types between: basic, dated, grouped, datedGrouped

 - Ability to remove individual tasks via unique ID